 The test examines whether the payout from the policy will be ‘wholly and exclusively for the purposes of the company’s trade’, i.e. solely for the benefit of the business.
 If so, premiums are typically a tax-deductible business expense against the company’s corporation tax bill.

 However, where a policy benefits the company shareholder, the purpose of the policy fails the ‘wholly and exclusively’ test.
 Premiums are therefore unlikely to be eligible for corporation tax relief.

 According to HMRC’s Business Income Manual at BIM45530:

 “Where the key person is a director whose death would significantly affect the value of shares in the company, one of the purposes for taking out the policy may be a non-trade purpose of protecting the value of the director’s shares and therefore the value of their estate … [and are] not paid wholly and exclusively for the purposes of the company’s trade.”

+As a general rule of thumb, where you get tax relief on premiums, the benefit will be taxable and vice versa.
 However, this isn’t always the case, such as where the policy covers a shareholder, so it’s always best to check the ins and outs with your accountant and HMRC.

 Business Protection Expert at Drewberry

 While the above offers a rough guide to the tax position of Keyman Insurance, it’s a complicated area.
 That’s why it’s always best to get professional advice.
 At Drewberry we have experience in setting up Keyman Insurance policies for businesses across the country.